-- 2.2 In addition the Council holds a net £285.546m in unusable reserves arising purely from accounting technicalities.
+- 2.2 In addition the Council holds a net £255.178m in unusable reserves arising purely from accounting technicalities.
 These cannot be used to support revenue or capital expenditure of the Council in any form and as such are not part of this review. - 2.3 The HRA reserve and the Capital reserves detailed above are ring-fenced and are regularly reviewed as part of business planning.
-As such no further review is proposed at this time. - 2.4 The General Fund Balance of the Council as detailed above takes account of decisions made by Cabinet based on the 2016/17 Revenue Outturn position considered on 20th July 2017. - 2.5 Comparisons with other Welsh Councils show that, as a percentage of Gross Revenue Expenditure, the level of the General Fund reserve is slightly below the All Wales average (as at 31st March 2016) and as such no planned use of the balance is recommended. - 2.6 The draft Statement of Accounts as presented to our external Auditors (Wales Audit Office) by 30th June included an analysis of earmarked reserves with the proviso that each reserve was subject to strategic review by the Section 151 Officer based on an analysis of current need and changing Council risks. - 2.7 This report is the result of that strategic review.
+As such they are provided for general information only, no further review is proposed at this time. - 2.4 The General Fund Balance of the Council as detailed above takes account of decisions made by Cabinet based on the 2017/18 Revenue Outturn position considered on 19th July 2018. - 2.5 Comparisons with other Welsh Councils show that, as a percentage of Gross Revenue Expenditure, the level of the General Fund reserve is slightly below the All Wales average (as at 31st March 2017) and as such no planned use of the balance is recommended. - 2.6 The draft Statement of Accounts as presented to our external Auditors (Wales Audit Office) by 30th June included an analysis of earmarked reserves with the proviso that each reserve was subject to strategic review by the Section 151 Officer based on an analysis of current need and changing Council risks. - 2.7 This report is the result of that strategic review.